tektutor/openshift-march-2026/README.md

 - Intel Xeon Processor with 192 CPU Cores
 - 1 TB RAM
 - 21 TB HDD
+I have created about 14 users including me(trainer) on each server
 </pre>

 #### Server 1